dojo/docs/quickstart/Animation.rst

   }).play();

-You can define these callback functions as part of the Object parameter used to define the animation initially (as seen above) or use `dojo.connect <dojo/connect>`_ to connect directly to the instance and listen for the function calls.
+You can define these callback functions as part of the Object parameter used to define the animation initially (as seen above) or use :ref:`dojo.connect <dojo/connect>` to connect directly to the instance and listen for the function calls.

 .. code-block :: javascript
  :linenos: